 Understanding God's Will (UGW) series: Introduction

 This is a huge series that I posted on my other blogs.
-[This is the one I wrote for the anti-Calvinist blog and so it includes notes on Calvinism, in red and a different font.]
+[This is the one I wrote for the anti-Calvinist blog and so it includes notes on Calvinism too.]
 Like most Christians, I've struggled long and hard with trying to understand God’s Will.
 I went through years of stress when I was seeking His Will about buying our first home.
 (I wrote all about this in the "Child of Mine" posts on the other blog, my life story.)
 I was terrified of missing His Will.
 But after that whole time was over, I delved deeply into the Bible to learn what it says about His Will.
 And it changed my view.

 And the bottom line is ...
 I wasted a lot of time and energy needlessly worrying that I would miss His Will.
 We don’t need to worry about “missing His Will” as long as we are abiding in Him, sensitive to Him, and living obediently.
 Because if we focus on this (instead of on finding “the next step”), things will become clear as we walk with Him.